Why people gossip and how to avoid it

 Is it always wrong to talk about others?

-Most people have a natural curiosity about what’s going on among people in the community.
-Some of the best books are biographies that tell the life stories of other people.
+Most people are naturally curious about what’s happening among the community.
+Some of the best books are biographies that tell other people’s life stories.
 However, the best biographies give the reader an understanding of the nuance and complexity of the person’s character through facts.
 They are not based on one-sided, offensive judgments of the person.

 The key is to look at one’s intent in discussing other people and relationships.